starling-lab/starling.utdallas.edu/README.md

 Refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for documentation on submitting issues and pull requests.

+A [Guide to Updating the Website](.github/docs/README.md) has more information on how to author new pages, and the same directory has templates that may be useful.

 ## License

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 See [LICENSE.txt](LICENSE.txt) for a full copy of the license.